Sajana2101/PROG7313-Part-2/README.md

 ## Testing

-The application includes unit tests for:
+The application includes automated tests for:

-- User registration/login
-- Expense storage
+- Finance calculations
-- Monthly goal storage

 ---